Thomas E. Petersen

-Thomas E. "Thom" Petersen is an American government official, lobbyist, and farmer serving as commissioner of the Minnesota Department of Agriculture.
+Thomas E. "Thom" Petersen (born 1966) is an American politician, lobbyist, and farmer serving as commissioner of the Minnesota Department of Agriculture.
 Peterson was appointed to the position by Governor Tim Walz in January 2019, succeeding David Frederickson.

 Education

 Petersen earned an Associate degree from Normandale Community College and took courses at the University of Minnesota and University of Georgia.

 Career

 Petersen owns and operates a farming business.
 For 15 years, he worked as the director of government relations at the Minnesota Farmers Union, in which he was tasked with lobbying members of the United States Congress and Minnesota Legislature.

 Personal life

-Petersen lives with his wife and two sons in Pine City, Minnesota.
+Petersen was born January 23, 1966.
+He lives with his wife and two sons in Pine City, Minnesota.He raises and shows tiny horses from his ranch, Petersen’s Pony Ponderosa.